Performers to appeal against ban on sexual entertainment clubs in Edinburgh

 “Not only does this violate the the Equality Act 2010, it is an act of cruelty to remove the livelihoods of hundreds of workers as we enter the worst economic crisis since the 1970s.”

-A performer, calling herself Margot, told the meeting it was “extremely disappointing” that the council had “decided to overlook the safety concerns of the dancers and has instead based this decision on outdated, moralistic views”.
+A performer, calling herself Margot, said after the meeting it was “extremely disappointing” that the council had “decided to overlook the safety concerns of the dancers and has instead based this decision on outdated, moralistic views”.

 “Strippers are mostly women, who should also have the right to work and live free of violence,” she said.